Messier Marathon La Palma 2018

 Secondly, it is theoretically possible to see 110 Messier objects in one night between about 5° N and 45° N. But beyond that bandwidth it’s (as far as I can find) impossible.
 Thus, in the Netherlands, a maximum of 109 can be seen in one single night, with M74 and perhaps M77 sinking too low in the evening or M30 to be swallowed in the morning twilight.
-However, La Palma is at a convenient location at around 28° N. But it’s worth mentioning that going up higher can help a bit to increase this bandwidth.
+However, La Palma is at a convenient location at around 28° N. But it’s worth mentioning that going up a mountain can help a bit to increase this bandwidth.

-Thirdly, the horizon must be free on the west and on the south-east, because of the low position of the Messier objects after sunset and before sunrise.
+Thirdly, the horizon must be free to the west and the south-east, because of the low position of the Messier objects after sunset and before sunrise.
 As a result, it’s very difficult to find a location where you have a clear, unobstructed view.
 Again, it can help to go up.

 OK, so all ingredients are present today to achieve the full Messier Marathon score.
 This will be a walk in the park … right?